 If the controller does not act in accordance with the request or rejects the request, the data subject has the right to file a complaint to the controller or to request protection of rights with the supervisory authority (Article 44 of the PDPL).

-See section on data subject rights above above.
+See the section on data subject rights above.

-See section on data subject rights above above.
+See the section on data subject rights above.

 In addition, before processing personal data for direct marketing purposes, the person must be given the opportunity to object to the processing of the data (Article 15 of the PDPL).

-See section on data subject rights above above.
+See the section on data subject rights above.

 - during the conclusion or execution of the contract, the request of the data subject has been respected or there are appropriate measures to safeguard their legitimate interests, such as arrangements allowing them to put their point of view; or

-- this is authorised by a law, which also lays down measures to safeguard the data subject's legitimate interests.
+- it is authorized by a law, which also lays down measures to safeguard the data subject's legitimate interests.